sckott/cowsay/cran-comments.md

 ---

-This version adds more animals.
+This version fixes use of a web API service.

 Thanks!
 Scott Chamberlain